-My 22-part, award-winning* multimedia report on the Stonewall Riots’ 40th Anniversary is online.
-Coverage I wrote and produced includes a timeline of major events since 1958; 10 articles, including a 1st person essay entitled Seven Years Old in 1969, a news account, a report on the legacy of gay…
+In 2009, I wrote and produced a twenty-two part, award-winning* multimedia series on the Stonewall Riots’ 40th Anniversary for AARP Media.
+Coverage included writing a timeline of major events since 1958 and 10 articles, including a 1st person essay entitled Seven Years Old in 1969, a news account, a report on the legacy of gay…